mmccoy-01/mmccoy-01.github.io/README.md

 ### Update the `/now` page from GitHub

-The repository includes an **Update the /now page** Issue Form.
-It provides optional fields for each Workshop card, notes on the current screen item, and the featured Apple Music song.
+The repository includes one **Update the /now page** Issue Form.
+It provides optional fields for each Workshop card, notes on the current screen item, the featured Apple Music song, and a new movie or series.
 Blank fields preserve the committed value.
 A valid form submitted by the repository owner updates `_data/now.json`, runs the site checks, and opens or refreshes a review pull request.
 Merging that pull request publishes the update through the site's normal GitHub Pages flow.

-A separate **Add a movie or series to /now** form accepts either an IMDb title URL or an ID such as `tt0083399`.
+The optional On Screen section accepts either an IMDb title URL or an ID such as `tt0083399`.
 It uses that ID to retrieve the title, poster, year, type, director, genres, cast, plot, IMDb rating, Metascore, awards, and box office from OMDb.
 New titles appear first.
 Submitting an existing IMDb ID updates that entry instead of creating a duplicate, and the form also offers an explicit option to replace the current On Screen list.
 Viewing status, personal score, date label, and personal notes remain author-controlled form fields.

 The **Monthly /now reminder** workflow runs on the first day of each month at 15:00 UTC and creates a single reminder issue containing a link to the form.
 It